Humankind’s

 those that drank its waters.
 The exact location of this miraculous

-island and its equally miraculous spring was uncertain, some
+island and its miraculous spring was uncertain, some

 natives believing it to be situated in the Gulf of Honduras while